andrewscwei/generator-vars-django/app/templates/README.md

 Visit external IP of your VM instance.
 Voila.

+## Optional Environment Variables

+1. `DJANGO_CONFIG_DEBUG`: You can set this to any string you want in `bin/activate` of your `virtualenv`.
+This will force `gulp` command to build the app in debug, which is useful when you have different environment setup in the cloud.

 ## Common Issues

 1. If Nginx cannot serve the project (getting a 500 Internal Error or something like that), check the error logs at ```/var/log/nginx/error.log```.

+2. If you get an error about permission issues with writing to the UDP socket upon starting the uWSGI emperor, you might need to change the owner of the project directory to the Nginx owner/group, which is probably `www-data:www-data`

+3. If you are getting a 400 error, you can debug this using your browser console to see what is wrong.
+If you get a GET request fail on the domain itself, chances are you forgot to add your domain to the ALLOWED_HOSTS of your Django project settings.

 ## License